- Most teaching jobs in South Korea are in K-12 education although sometimes positions working exclusively with adults are available.

-While these types of questions might be off-limits in your country, these questions are quite tame for Korea.
+While these types of questions might be off-limits in your country, they are quite tame for Korea.

 While elementary and middle school students often equate English learning with fun and games, high school students equate school with the life-changing Suneung test, or CSAT.

 This means that high school students are often stressed out, but teaching them can be even more rewarding than teaching children.
 They’re young enough to appreciate a good laugh and old enough to have self-control.
 Check out some of the most important things to remember when teaching high school students below.